hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How to disable middle-click paste?

-You can simply intercept the middle-click action all together, via hyprland binds for example.
-The drawbacks to this solution are that 1. it disables the rest of the functionality of the middle-click action, such as auto scroll, closing browser tabs, etc., and 2. many applications (such as kitty) manually intercept the middle-click events and bind them to paste from the primary buffer themselves, bypassing the solution altogether.
+You can simply intercept the middle-click action all together via Hyprland binds.
+However, there are drawbacks to this solution.
+It disables the rest of the functionality of the middle-click action, such as auto scroll, closing browser tabs, etc. Additionally, many applications (such as kitty) manually intercept the middle-click events and bind them to paste from the primary buffer themselves, bypassing the solution altogether.
 For this solution, add this bind to your config: